rirolab/rirolab.github.io/research.markdown

 <br>Interpreting underspecified instructions re-quires environmental context and background knowledge about how to accomplish complex tasks.
 We investigate how to incorporate human-like commonsense knowledge for natural language understanding and task executions.
 You can find related papers as follows,
 <br>
 <br>
-**Selected paper**: Daniel Nyga, Subhro Roy, Rohan Paul, Daehyung Park, Mihai Pomarlan, Michael Beetz, and Nicholas Roy.
-"Grounding Robot Plans from Natural Language Instructions with Incomplete World Knowledge", Conf. on Robot Learning (CoRL2018)
+**Selected paper**: Daniel Nyga et al. "Grounding Robot Plans from Natural Language Instructions with Incomplete World Knowledge", CoRL, 2018.
 <a href="http://proceedings.mlr.press/v87/nyga18a/nyga18a.pdf" target="_blank">[PDF]</a><a href="https://youtu.be/uWv-l7XMoB8" target="_blank">[Video]</a>
 </td>
 </tr>